theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

 That's why we have automated tests suite in our code-base, just to address XSL transformations.
 Majority of them are written in F# using a powerful library for property-based testing, [FsCheck](https://fscheck.github.io/FsCheck/).

-> If you're new to the concept of property-based testing and using FsCheck library, I highly recommend reading [this](http://fsharpforfunandprofit.com/posts/property-based-testing/) introductory article.
+> If you're new to the concept of property-based testing and using FsCheck library, I highly recommend reading [this](http://fsharpforfunandprofit.com/posts/property-based-testing/) introductory article by [Scott Wlaschin](https://twitter.com/ScottWlaschin).
-> [Another great post](http://fsharpforfunandprofit.com/posts/property-based-testing-2/) by [Scott Wlaschin](https://twitter.com/ScottWlaschin) talks about choosing properties.
+> There is also another great [post](http://fsharpforfunandprofit.com/posts/property-based-testing-2/) on that blog, which talks about choosing properties for testing.

 ## DITA XML